 If you have questions on Victor coverage you can reach out to David Martindale for assistance – firstname.lastname@example.org

 The OMERS Bridge – Remember the bridge, be as familiar with the Bridge as you can, so there are no surprises.
 You may have seen some info on the Bridge from attending an OMERS seminar, research you’ve done, or possibly your MyOmers account if you have one.
 Around the same time you get the package from the City you should receive something from OMERS advising you of the bridge ending and how much you can expect your pension will be reduced.
 Not too worry though, as your Old Age Security should offset a good portion of it.

 OLD AGE SECURITY (OAS) – at age 65 you will also start receiving your OAS.
 For some its automatic others may receive a form from the Federal government.
 For a little peace of mind, you can always contact them and they will tell you if it will kick in automatically.
 As mentioned earlier the OAS helps offset the hit from the OMERS Bridge coming off your pension.
 So it may be nice to know your OAS will kick in almost at the same time.
 Its ‘almost’ because the Bridge will most likely come off your pension at the beginning of the month and your OAS arrives at the end of the month after your birthday. – OAS CANADA –

 Canada Pension (CPP) – if you took your CPP at age 60 then you can stop reading.
 However, if you’ve waited until 65 then this another thing you may want to make sure is in order to arrive on time.
-As with the OAS you may want to contact Canada Pension to make sure there will be no surprises.
-In fact you should be able to find out how much you will receive at the end each month. – CPP Canada –
+As with the OAS, you may want to contact Canada Pension to make sure there will be no surprises.
+In fact, you should be able to find out how much you will receive at the end of each month. – CPP Canada –